How It Works

 appropriate group placement

-you receive a single invoice covering:
+If accepted, you receive a single invoice covering:

-the Development Cycle
+your Initial Development Cycle

 Foundation Membership